mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 ## Specification of nonsymmetric rank-1 update functions

-> Replace the entire contents of [linalg.algs.blas2.rank1] with the following.
+> Change [linalg.algs.blas2.rank1] as follows.

+::: add
 [1]{.pnum} The following elements apply to all functions in [linalg.algs.blas2.rank1].

 [2]{.pnum} *Mandates*: